- Teacher Certification Map

 Choose your Masters degree or teaching certification program carefully and look for programs that include the integration of technology in education.
 Without any background or knowledge of technology in education, you will seem ill prepared during interviews or student teaching experiences.
 If your coursework does not offer much, take some local or online professional development courses and attend workshops.
 PBS has excellent classroom resources, as well as professional development offerings.

 How Universities are Preparing Masters Students

 According to the U.S Department of Education, more universities are changing their programs to integrate technology into the classroom.
-The University of Southern California offers a robust Masters of Education program online.
 The University of Texas in Austin incorporates technology regularly into their classes, having students take assessments online and preparing teachers to use technology in their future classes.
 These skills are becoming more imperative as virtual schools and online classes become increasingly popular at the elementary, middle, and secondary levels.